To understand our situation, historical context is an important starting point, but to design the future, historicism must be the endpoint.

 Historical Context as an Endpoint

-I was speaking at one of the nation’s most prestigious universities about my book, which begins by considering the horrors generated by conquerors.
-My thesis begins with Hitler’s personal heroes, Alexander, Julius Caesar, and Napoléon.
-The person who made the above comment was a respected scholar from the Department of History there.
+I was giving a talk at one of the country’s most prestigious universities about my last book, which opens by reviewing the horrors generated by all conquest, and by all conquerors (see cover image, below).
+My argument begins with Hitler’s personal heroes: Alexander, Julius Caesar, and Napoléon.

 The Conqueror & Historical Context

 She was collegial, but persistent.
 “To understand Napoléon, we should study his times, and the forces that shaped him and pushed him toward his conquest of Europe.”
 I responded that the historical context provides little help here: no one forced Napoléon to do what he did.
 No country attacked France.
+France was not in desperate need of food, land, or other resources.
 Instead, without provocation, Napoléon led the French to go out and slaughter, rob, and subjugate millions of peaceful, innocent people, in order to feed Napoléon’s wealth and narcissism.
 She did not appear convinced, but nevertheless politely dropped the topic.

 Since then I have given more thought to the problem of historical context.
-An important insight in my book (at right) is that Napoleon’s behavior was basically the same as all conquerors throughout history, including Alexander, Julius Caesar, and again, Hitler.
-If a behavior is consistent among many people, regardless of historical context, then it suggests that the historical context is secondary, or even unimportant.
+An important insight in my book is that Napoleon’s behavior was basically the same as that of all conquerors throughout history, including Alexander, Julius Caesar, and again, Hitler.
+If a behavior is consistent throughout history, independent of the culture or the historical context, then it suggests that historical context is secondary, or even unimportant.
+In fact, when a behavioral frequently appears at all times and in all parts of the globe, it suggests that we are dealing with a pattern that has at least some scientific explanation, and perhaps even a biological basis.

 Historical Context as a Starting Point

-Fortunately, that is not the case.
-As I have thought about it, however, I would only slightly alter the historian’s opening proscription: “People should be judged by starting with their historical context.”
-The context should be the first step, but it should not be the last.
-The historical context should only be one item in the scholar’s toolbox, a lumberman’s saw for felling the facts of history.
+But it should not be the last.
+Historical context should be only one item in the scholar’s toolbox, a lumberman’s saw for initially felling the facts of history.

-But after that, other, finer tools must be used if we are to shape the timber into useful ideas.
+But after that, other, finer tools must be used if we are to shape that timber into useful ideas.

 Detail from Delaroche’s ‘Napoléon abdiquant à Fontainebleau‘ (“Napoléon abdicating at Fontainebleau”).